-The Company's financial results for the year demonstrates that the portfolio remains well balanced across sectors and risk classes, despite the impacts of the ongoing global issues caused as a result of high levels of interest rates and inflation, due in part to the Russian invasion of Ukraine, however the full effects of these issues will continue to be felt in years to come.
+The Company's financial results for the year demonstrate that the portfolio remains well balanced across sectors and risk classes, and is largely weathering the impacts of the ongoing global issues caused as a result of high levels of interest rates and inflation, due in part to the geopolitical tensions, however the full effects of these issues will continue to be felt in years to come.
 Although there remains much uncertainty, the Board considers that the current portfolio has the potential to deliver long term growth, whilst maintaining a predictable stream of dividend payments to shareholders.
 Further details of the Company's outlook and prospects can be found in the Chairman's statement on page 13.